 - Punitive damages

 Punitive damages aren’t intended to directly compensate you for your losses, but you receive them nonetheless.
 These damages are only meant to punish the guilty party.
 A court typically awards them only when it believes that compensatory damages will not sufficiently deter the guilty party from repeating their mistakes.
-Your chances of receiving punitive damages improve if the institution or person acted with maliciousness or gross negligence.
+Your chances of receiving punitive damages improve if the institution or person acted with maliciousness or gross negligence, which is where organizations can help as they can put together a case to prove that this has happened.
 In addition, you may get punitive damages if the responsible party committed acts like fraud or caused a significant financial loss in some way.
 Furthermore, you may also obtain punitive damages in high-profile cases involving wealthy people or organizations.
 In these cases, courts usually award punitive damages to make an example out of such defendants.